-Where do you start to understand the client’s customer base and their social habits?
+Where do you start to understand your target customer base and their social habits?
 That’s where the digital marketing technology tools come in.
-Tools, such as Sysomos or Google Consumer Surveys, can help you investigate social trend, topics and behaviors.
+Tools, such as Sysomos or Google Consumer Surveys can help you investigate social trend, topics and behaviors.
 Publicly available data, such as Google Barometer can give you some initial insights as well.
 Digital marketing technology tools can help you understand the most optimal ways to reach your client’s customer base and help you edge out your peers.
 Did you know that the average Global Mobile user has roughly 33 apps installed on their phone?
 Many of those are messaging apps:

 What do you, a PR professional, do with all of this information?
 First, don’t panic.
 Second, lean on your digital marketing technology team.
 If you don’t have an in-house team you can start by accessing some of the publicly available data.
 By browsing Google’s curated insights you can find data points like the one below:

-Do some digging about your client’s audience and see if there are any data nuggets that will help with differentiate.
+Do some digging about your target audience and see if there are any data nuggets that will help with differentiate.
 Access to digital marketing technology tools are becoming more common by the day.
 Public relations professionals that utilize these tools are going to stay ahead of the curve.